-Employees and their family members can access the EAP twenty-four (24) hours a day on weekdays and weekends.
+Employees and their covered family members can access the EAP twenty-four (24) hours a day, seven days a week.
 The EAP is strictly confidential and is designed to safeguard an employee's privacy.
 There is no charge for employees or their families to access the EAP.
-EAP advisors may suggest a referral to an outside resource, such as a therapist, agency, physician, treatment facility or other professional that would be appropriate to assist in resolving the problem or situation.
+EAP advisors may suggest a referral to an outside resource, such as a therapist, agency, physician, treatment facility or other professional if the situation deems appropriate in order to assist in resolving the problem or situation.
 Additional fees may apply to use of outside resource services.
-For more information please contact the Organization's Benefits Department or contact the EAP vendor directly at (800) 96-HELPS (1-800-964-3577) or www.guidanceresources.com
+We encourage employees to take advantage of these valuable benefits.
+For more information on the EAP plan please contact the Benefits department